munificent/craftinginterpreters/book/parsing-expressions.md

 Let's say we decide to add bitwise `&` and `|` operators to Lox.
 Where should we put them in the precedence hierarchy?
 C -- and most languages that follow in C's footsteps -- place them below `==`.
-This is widely considered a mistake because it means you common operations like testing a flag require parentheses:
+This is widely considered a mistake because it means common operations like testing a flag require parentheses:

 ```c
 if (flags & FLAG_MASK == SOME_FLAG) { ... } // Wrong.